Church of St Mary and St Hardulph, Breedon on the Hill: Later history

 The church has been a Grade I listed building since 1962, which categorises it as a building of exceptional interest.

-Inside the church
+The church

 Anglo-Saxon carvings

 The church contains a series of important Saxon relief sculpture, some of which may be amongst the earliest to survive in England.
 These carvings came from the original Saxon abbey church.
-They are not the earliest finds as neolithic artefacts have also been found on the hill.
+They are not the earliest finds as Neolithic artefacts have also been found on the hill.

 Around the church are many early carvings which are frequently included as stones in the interior walls.
 However they are wrapped in lead sheet as though they are not intended to be structural.
 The carvings are dated to the 9th century and include Celtic patterns, lions, people, cocks and other birds that are pecking at vines.

 Shirley monuments

 The church contains many 16th and 17th century tombs of the Shirley family which bought the monastery site.
 There are two substantial tomb chests carved from Chellaston alabaster.
 The oldest chest tomb is for Francis Shirley and his wife.
 Around the chest are carved mourners arranged in pairs.
 This tomb is dated 1571.
 The other, similar tomb is for John Shirley and his wife, and is dated 1585.
 Both of these tombs were made by Richard and Gabriel Royley of Burton upon Trent.

 The tomb of Sir Francis Shirley was repaired after 60 years by his great-grandson, Thomas Shirley.
 The latter recorded that even after 60 years, Francis' body was well preserved, with only a black mark apparent on one of his toes but with no sign of rot.
 His body was re-wrapped in material and returned to his tomb.

 Three substantial tombs were constructed to memorialize Sir George Shirley, his father John, and his grandfather Thomas.
 By far the largest monument dominating the inside of the church is that dedicated to Sir George Shirley.
 It was made over 20 years before Shirley died in 1622.
 It is dated 1598 and consists of three storeys.
 On the bottom storey is a realistic skeleton carved from alabaster and showing the mortality of those portrayed above.
 The inclusion of this cadaver in the design was unusual for the time.

 The second storey is supported on six pillars and the space is divided into two arched spaces.
 To the right and facing right in prayer is Sir George Shirley with his two sons behind him.
 All three figures are dressed in brightly painted period dress and the clothes include details in gold.
 In the left arch is his wife (d.
 1595), daughter, and two babies.
 According to the Latin inscription, Shirley's wife died aged 29 whilst giving birth.

 The third storey, again supported by six more pillars, is a canopy made in stone and incorporating a large, central, carved coat of arms.
 The monument was constructed from large blocks of alabaster.
 It was rebuilt in the 19th century by the stonemason Thomas Allt, who added his signature to the work.